alphagov/forms/design/prototype-version-7/task-list/README.md

 <br>

 ![Create your form tasks.
 Screenshot](https://github.com/alphagov/forms/blob/bettymw-patch-2/design/prototype-version-6/screenshots/003-1-Task-list-page-tags-focus-create-your-form.png)
 *Step “1.
-Create your form” which has 4 rows of tasks under it.
-This is from version 6 of the prototype that we tested*
+Create your form” followed by 4 rows of tasks below, from version 6 of the prototype that we tested*

 <br>
 <br>